KQM-git/TCL/evidence/general-mechanics/resources-and-efficiency.md

 There exists an investigation daily limit of 100.
 It is possible to go beyond this number by not leaving the rendered zone after reaching 100.
 Bake-danukis that give investigation spots count towards this limit as well.

 **Evidence:**
-Video shows me logging into genshin (Welkin, daily commissions displaying due to first login, 160 resin so I crafted condensated resin) and running through 100 investigation spots to showcase that if you investigate 100th spot then rerendering the zone WILL NOT display previously accessible investigation spots.
+Video shows me logging into genshin (Welkin, daily commissions displaying due to first login, 160 resin so I crafted condensed resin) and running through 100 investigation spots to showcase that if you investigate 100th spot then rerendering the zone WILL NOT display previously accessible investigation spots.
 [Video](https://youtu.be/vW7O4U4MoJQ)
 Above video contains timestamps of each spot and a counter on-screen.
 I also got artifacts from at least 4 bake-danukis that spawn artifact investiogation spot in the video and I increased the counter after each one of them.